Evaluation Metrics as Averaged Outcomes of Fair Gambles: Introduction

-The evaluation of the forecaster has always been part of debates since the beginning of machine learning \citep{degroot1983comparison, schervish1989general, gneiting2011making, williamson2022geometry}.
-However, large parts of machine learning literature concentrate on evaluation of forecasts as ``modeling an objective'', \eg, \citep{bartlett2006convexity, jung2021moment, gupta2022faster, deng2023happy}.
-We focus on evaluation of forecasts as ``providing a certificate of quality'', a perspective shared by the classical literature on the evaluation of meteorological forecasts \citep{brier1950verification, murphy1967verification}.
-Hence, the evaluation of forecasts tries to distinguish between ``good'' and ``bad'' forecast. \textbf{What are meta-criteria reasonable evaluation metrics fulfill?}

-In the current use of machine learning, the evaluation of forecasts has become a cornerstone of scientific progress \citep{blum2015ladder, hardt2025emerging}.
+In the current practices of machine learning, the evaluation of forecasts has become a cornerstone of scientific progress \citep{blum2015ladder, hardt2025emerging}.
 For instance, OpenAI reports loss scores and calibration scores for GPT-4 on different tasks \citep{openai2024gpt-4}.
 The inventors of the GraphCast weather forecasting model provide several metrics, among them root mean squared error \citep{lam2023learning}.
 The introduction of AlphaFold was accompanied by a series of evaluation metrics, \eg, accuracy or absolute difference, used to discuss the quality of the protein folding forecasts \citep{senior2020improved}.
-On the more formal side machine learning scholars have come up with dozens of evaluation metrics: different types of (proper) loss functions \citep{williamson2022geometry}, a multitude of calibration notions \citep{derr2025three}, numerous types of regret \citep{cesa2006prediction}. \textbf{What do all these evaluation metrics share?
+On the more formal side machine learning scholars have come up with dozens of evaluation metrics: different types of (proper) loss functions \citep{williamson2022geometry}, a multitude of calibration notions \citep{derr2025three, gopalan2025calibration}, and numerous types of regret \citep{cesa2006prediction}. \textbf{What do all these evaluation metrics share?
 In which regard do the evaluation metrics differ?
-What is the frame which those metrics unify?}
+How can they be viewed from a unified perspective?}

 Among the used metrics, two main types have crystallized, one which we call \emph{regret-type} and one which we call \emph{calibration type}.
 Regret-type evaluation metrics compare a loss incurred by a predictor with the loss of some comparison predictor.
-Regret-type evaluation metrics require a loss function and a comparison baseline, which is either explicitly or implicitly given.\footnote{For instance, loss scores have an implicit baseline which is the predictor which knows the truth and hence often, depending on the definition of the loss function, incurs $0$ loss.} Among regret-type evaluation metrics there is, external regret, swap regret, loss scores (\cf Table~\ref{tab:belief + restriction gives evaulation metric}).
+Regret-type evaluation metrics require a loss function and a comparison baseline, which is either explicitly or implicitly given.\footnote{For instance, loss scores have an implicit baseline which is the predictor which knows the truth and hence often, depending on the definition of the loss function, incurs $0$ loss.} Regret-type evaluation metrics include external regret \citep[page 80]{cesa2006prediction}, swap regret \citep[page 91]{cesa2006prediction}, and loss scores (\cf Table~\ref{tab:belief + restriction gives evaulation metric}).